Jean Harris (environmentalist): Oxnard Beach Park

 Encouraged by interest on the part of area residents, the State of California purchased a 26 acre for the park in 1979.
 Jean Harris was able to persuade city leaders to adopt her vision for the park.
 After the City Council insisted that the developer dedicate much of the land for public use, a lawsuit ensued.
 It was resolved only after city, county and state officials secured funding to purchase the land from the developer and convert it into Oxnard State Beach Park.

 Mandalay Beach Associates, the developer of the residential/hotel site to the south, dedicated an additional 36 acres, giving the park its present size of 62 acres.
 Following the adoption of an operating agreement between City and State in December 1983, city staff began planning the design and development of Oxnard State Beach Park early in 1984.

 By September 1984, the Oxnard State Beach Park General Plan had been developed and approved by the State Parks Commission.
 In June 1987, the City Council awarded a contract for $1,521,814 to Nye Construction for the Phase I park development –street and parking lot paving, lighting, bicycle and pedestrian walks, beach access trails, grading and utilities—completed in June 1988.
 In December 1988, Valley Crest was awarded an $854,515 contract for Phase IIA (landscaping, irrigation, picnic units, volleyball area) and in March 1989, Hanson Construction received a $213,277 contract for Phase IIB (two restrooms, one picnic shelter, a gatehouse and kiosk).

 The diverse sources of funding for this project included a Federal Land and Water Conservation Grant for this project included a Federal Land and Water Conservation Grant for $381,961, State Bond Acts Funds of $600,000 State Coastal Management Funds of $238,000, City Quimby and Park Development Fund of $1,681,000 and a $100,000 and a $100,000 donation from the Bard Family.
-The total cost of Oxnard State Beach‘s development as of September 1989 is approximately $3,000,000.
-A third phase, consisting of a third restroom building, lifeguard towers, two additional picnic shelters, exercise course, play areas and picnic units, is planned but we're not developed.
-(9) The Dedication Ceremony for the beach park was held on Saturday, September 23, 1989.
+The total cost of Oxnard State Beach's development as of September 1989 is approximately $3,000,000.
+A third phase, consisting of a third restroom building, lifeguard towers, two additional picnic shelters, exercise course, play areas and picnic units, was planned but was not developed.
+The Dedication Ceremony for the beach park was held on Saturday, September 23, 1989.